Manhunt on for suspects as 100 die in Nigeria refinery blast – KION546

 Associated Press

-ABUJA, Nigeria (AP) — A Nigerian official says as many as 100 people may have died in an explosion at an oil refinery in southeastern Nigeria.
-A manhunt Sunday is on for two suspects whom authorities said run the refinery.
-Goodluck Opiah, Nigeria’s commissioner for petroleum resources, gave the estimate and said many victims died of severe burns.
-Although Nigeria is Africa’s largest producer of crude oil, the country’s oil production capacity has for many years been limited by a chronic challenge of illegal refineries.
-In the aftermath of the explosion Friday night in Imo state, the a petroleum official said the Nigerian government and the military will step up actions to minimize criminal activities in the oil industry.
+ABUJA, Nigeria (AP) — A Nigerian oil official says as many as 100 people may have died in an explosion at an illegal oil refinery in southeastern Nigeria.
+A manhunt was on Sunday for two suspects whom authorities said had run the facility.
+Goodluck Opiah, the Imo state commissioner for petroleum resources, gave the death toll and said many victims died of severe burns.
+Although Nigeria is Africa’s largest producer of crude oil, its production capacity has for years been limited by the chronic challenge of illegal refineries.
+Nigerian President Muhammadu Buhari called the explosion on Friday night a “catastrophe and a national disaster.”
+In a statement Sunday, he said he has directed the security forces to clamp down on such illegal operations.